 EWPHCCS Registered Dietitian Advisor

 Eat Well Play Hard in Child Care Settings (EWPHCCS) is a multi-faceted obesity prevention strategy that educates parents, their preschool children and childcare program staff on the importance of good nutrition and physical activity.
 The EWPHCCS Registered Dietitian (RD) Advisor will use existing evidence-based curriculum to provide nutrition education in child day care programs in an effort to support families in making the healthier choice to eat better and play more.
-The EWPH Central Region covers Oneida, Herkimer, Madison, Oswego, Onondaga, Cayuga, Cortland, St. Lawrence, Jefferson, Lewis, Chenango, Broome and Tompkins Counties.
+The EWPH Central Region covers Oneida, Herkimer, Madison, Oswego, Onondaga, Cayuga, Cortland, St. Lawrence, Jefferson, Lewis, Chenango, Broome, Tioga and Tompkins Counties.
 The majority of programming efforts will be delivered in the southern part of the coverage area.
-Approximately 70% of the work will be conducted in the field providing programming with the remainder of the time spent working out of the CCE Oneida office or remotely (30%).
+Approximately 70% of the work will be conducted in the field providing programming with the remainder of the time spent working out of the CCE Oneida office (30%).
 The individual will assist the supervisor with administrative direction and management.

 View all qualifications and job responsibilities here.